 How To Make Cardamom Tea

 If you've never heard of it, you're missing out.
 Cardamom tea works very well and has a very strong flavor.
 You don't need much to make cardamom tea - you only need the black or green cardamom pods.
-A few pods is enough for a strong cup of cardamom tea, and if you want to release the most of the flavor, you just need to crush them gently in a bowl, reduce the heat a little and boil them down for 15 or so minutes.
+A few pods are enough for a strong cup of cardamom tea, and if you want to release most of the flavor, you just need to crush them gently in a bowl, reduce the heat a little and boil them down for 15 or so minutes.
 Strain the pods, and you'll then add sweeteners if you need it.

 If you want something a little more flavorful, you can blend your cardamom with other spices like cinnamon or ginger.
 It's used in comforting herbal tea blends and in chai tea because it's delicious.
 Brewing these spices and cardamom pods in boiling water helps those aromas to release easily.
 Gently add bubbling - not boiling - milk to complete the recipe.
 Strain it all and mix for a treat before bed.
 You can also make cardamom black tea, which is the simplest type of tea that you can make.
 Brewing Assam black tea leaves with gently crushed pods will help you to make a great drink.